 Ready to apply for an online payday loan?
 If you know which lender you’d like to do business with, visit their site, complete, and submit the application.
-You should have an answer within seconds, and if you decide to move forward, be prepared to upload documentation to their online portal that proves your identity and substantiates the income and bank account data you included in the application.
+You should have an answer within seconds, and if you decide to move forward, be prepared to upload documentation to their online portal that proves your identity and substantiates the income and bank account information you included in your application.

 But if you aren’t quite sure which lender is best, consider using an online loan search and comparison tool to help you find and narrow down your options.
 Once you’ve found a lender you like, you may be able to apply on the spot.
 Otherwise, you’ll be directed to that lender’s website to complete the application process from start to finish.

 What Happens If You Can’t Afford to Repay the Loan?